nodejs/node/doc/api/esm.md

 The conditions supported in Node.js are matched in the following order:

+1. `"node"` - matched for any Node.js environment.
+Can be a CommonJS or ES module file. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-1. `"require"` - matched when the package is loaded via `require()`.
+2. `"commonjs"` - matched when the package is loaded via `require()`.
   _This is currently only supported behind the `--experimental-conditional-exports` flag._
-2. `"node"` - matched for any Node.js environment.
-Can be a CommonJS or ES module file. _This is currently only supported behind the `--experimental-conditional-exports` flag._
-3. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
-Can be a CommonJS or ES module file.
+3. `"module"` - matched when the package is not loaded via `require()`.
+   Can be any module format, this field does not set the type interpretation.

-Using the `"require"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a hazard in that it can result in having two separate instances of the same package in use in an application, which can cause a number of bugs.
+Using the `"commonjs"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a hazard in that it can result in having two separate instances of the same package in use in an application, which can cause a number of bugs.